ellenleahy-95/mphys_project/README.md

 ```

 * Time intervals at which sky images should be modelled.
-These can be individually added or submitted in a table as for source masses.
+These can be submitted in a table as for source masses.
 * Cluster size (parsecs)
 * Distance to cluster (parsecs)
 * Field of view (arcminutes) -  used to produce a sky image.